Call Me (Spagna song)

 "Call Me" is a song by Italian singer Spagna, released in 1987 as the second single from her debut studio album, Dedicated to the Moon (1987).
-The music video for the song was filmed in and around Nottingham, England.
-The majority of the video was filmed in and around the Ritzy nightclub, with the nearby Belvoir Castle also featuring.

 Unlike its predecessor, "Easy Lady", "Call Me" was also released in North America and Japan.
-A "U.S. remix" was made by Steve Thompson and Mike Barbiero.
+A "U.S. remix" was done by Steve Thompson and Mike Barbiero.
 The single's B-side, "Girl, It's Not the End of the World", also appears on Spagna's debut album.

-Puerto Rican singer Yolandita Monge recorded a Spanish cover of the song, titled "Por Ti", for her 1988 album Vivencias.
-Yolandita also made a music video to accompany this song.

-Spanish singer Soraya Arnelas recorded a cover version of the song and released it as the second official single from her second studio album, Ochenta's (2006).

-The song was also covered by New Zealand band The Fan Club in 1988.
+The song became a worldwide hit, reaching number one in Spain and becoming a top-10 hit in 14 other countries.
+The music video for the song, directed by David Hillier, was filmed in and around Nottingham, England, particularly around the Ritzy nightclub, with the nearby Belvoir Castle also appearing.

 Commercial performance

-"Call Me" reached number one in Spain, while peaking at number two in Italy and the United Kingdom, as well as number three in Ireland.
+"Call Me" reached number one in Spain while peaking at number two in Italy and the United Kingdom, as well as number three in Ireland.
 In France, the single debuted at number 40, before peaking at number four in its 10th week on the chart, and was certified silver by the Syndicat National de l'Édition Phonographique (SNEP) that same year.
 Elsewhere, "Call Me" charted within the top five in Finland and Norway, and the top 10 in Belgium, Sweden, Switzerland and West Germany.

-In 1988, the U.S. remix of the song reached number 13 on the Hot Dance Music/Club Play chart and number 18 on the Hot Dance Music/Maxi-Singles Sales in the United States.
+In the United States, the U.S. remix of the song reached number 13 on the Billboard Dance Club Play chart and number 18 on the 12-inch Singles Sales chart in 1988.